Dublin City (UK Parliament constituency): Elections in the 1840s

 West's death caused a by-election.

 On petition, the poll was amended and 92 votes were struck off Reynolds, although this did not cause him to be declared unelected.

 Elections in the 1850s

 Elections in the 1860s

 Guinness' death caused a by-election.

+Transparency of results

+Following the election, a publication was printed listing the names of those who had voted, and for whom.
+The listing was categorised by the seventeen individual wards and districts of Dublin, and a further category solely reserved for the Freemen of Dublin.
+A similar publication was produced for the voters in the wider County of Dublin.